 The Research Portal

 Are you looking for a specific researcher?
-You can search for her name in the search field on the front page.
+You can search for the name in the search field on the front page.
 Are you looking for an expert in a certain area?
 You can make either a standard search or a concept search.

 In standard search you can combine search terms.
 You can use the Boolean operators AND or OR, and you can truncate a search term with * or use ? as a wildcard.
 You can search in Danish or English.